Angel Blade: Chloe and Elaine

 Colonel Elaine (イレーヌ大佐 Ireenu-taisa) and General Chloe (クローエ将軍 Kurooe-shougun) are minions/female mutants of the Phantom Lady.
 They are featured in episode 2, where Chloe captures then rapes Emily, and Elaine fingers Seiryu.
 When General Chloe is in the hospital and goes to Ayame's room, there is a dummy in her bed in place of her.
 This dummy is Sally from The Nightmare Before Christmas, except with modified hair.
 They also have a small role in Angel Blade Punish! episode 1 where they get "punished" by Lady Phantom.
 They appear to work together and both attack by expelling powerful energy from their temporary, what looks like, a penis, which is why they are mutants.
 Chloe almost kills Angel Blade before Angel Ender comes to her rescue, catching Chloe and Elaine off guard.
 Phantom Lady punishes them for their failure in a degrading, erotic torture, but ceases when she notices they are getting pleasure from it.
-She then uses them in the "feast"; it appears as though they are now nothing more than a part of the "chaos."
+She then uses them in the "feast" and it appears as though they are now nothing more than a part of the "chaos".